Innovation and Entrepreneurship in Europe: Business Models and Financing Models

 During the course we will pay attention to the Supply chain.
 The focus will be on production, logistics and inbound aspects.
 If you decide to add-on the study-trip to Italy (B46) you will also focus on the market-proposition, and will so 'close' the exploration of business modelling.

-NB: This course is part of the five-week track: Innovation in European Business.
-The five-week track can also be extended to six weeks by adding the Global Management Simulation programme (B47)
+1. The five-weeks track: Innovation in European Business.
+This five-week track can also be extended to six weeks by adding the Global Management Simulation programme (B47); the six-weeks track is B45 (Innovation in European Business XXL)

-B27 Day-to-day Innovation and Entrepeneurship 2023.pdf
+B27 Day-today Innovation and Entrepeneurship 2024.pdf

 Target audience